-First, I STRONGLY recommend going to Character Configuration -> Item Settings, and unticking the box that says “Store all newly obtained items in the Armoury Chest”.
-This gives you so much more control over your Armory Chest, and it won’t passively fill up with garbage which you have to painstakingly deal with later.
+First, I strongly recommend going to Character Configuration -> Item Settings, and unticking the box that says “Store all newly obtained items in the Armoury Chest”.
+This gives you so much more control over your Armoury Chest, and it won’t passively fill up with garbage which you have to painstakingly deal with later.

-This does mean you’ll have to get used to frequently taking stock of what new gear you’ve acquired.
-Luckily, it’s actually pretty easy to quickly assess equipment as I cover in the ‘Gear’ section later on.
-One thing I’ll mention now though is to get into the habit of removing gear from your armory chest when you get an upgrade.
+This does mean you’ll have to get used to keeping an eye on what new gear you’ve acquired, and deciding whether it belongs in the armoury chest or not.
+One thing I’ll mention is to get into the habit of removing gear from your armoury chest when you get an upgrade.
 Once you update your gearset just move the old item into your inventory right away and you’ll be much less likely to forget about it.

 You should also have a quick look at the Inventory Interface options in the same menu.
 ‘Normal’ shows a quarter of your inventory at a time (35 spaces), ‘Expanded’ shows half (70) in each tab, and ‘Open All’ as you might expect shows all tabs of your inventory at once (but key items and shards are always separate).
 Try them out and see which one you prefer.

-The point is, keep similar things together so you don’t double up your inventory usage (one exception being valuable treasure maps), and so you can remember more easily where to find something!
-Much like your hotbars and keybinds, this is going to be a personal system, customized to how you enjoy playing the game, but I’ll give some tips for certain categories of items in the sections below.
+The point is, keep similar things together so you’re less likely to forget and accidentally end up with stacks of the same item in two different places (treasure maps being an exception)!
+Much like your hotbars and keybinds, this is going to be a personal system, customized to how you enjoy playing the game, but I’ll give some tips that may help you out.